Forge (character): Publication history

 As part of Marvel NOW!, Forge returns as a member of Cable's X-Force.
+After the conclusion of the series, Forge played a supporting role in Storm (Vol. 3) as well as a team member in Extraordinary X-Men.

+Forge appeared in many issues during the Krakoan Age, going on to join the island's X-Men, before leaving the team in the 2023 Hellfire Gala.
+During the From the Ashes relaunch, Forge began the new X-Force team.

 Fictional character biography

 Early years

-Forge is a mutant with an innate superhuman talent for invention and an intuitive genius.
+Forge is a mutant with an innate superhuman talent for invention and is an intuitive genius.
 He is a Native American of the Cheyenne nation.
-Although he was trained as a medicine man, he has primarily relied upon technology rather than mysticism to accomplish his tasks.
-This rift between Forge and his elder teacher, Naze, made Forge leave his past behind and join the military.
+Despite being trained as a medicine man, he primarily relies upon technology rather than mysticism to accomplish his tasks.
+This causes conflict with his teacher, Naze, and ultimately leads him to leave and join the military.

 While in the army, Forge served in the Vietnam War.
 After rising in the ranks to become a sergeant, he was asked to join S.H.I.E.L.D.
-Forge declined, because he saw his need was in Vietnam.
-During his second tour of duty in the war, his comrades were killed by enemy troops.
-In anger, he used their spirits to summon a band of demons to destroy the opposition.
-Forge, concerned about his former comrades, decided to order a B-52 bombing on his position to close the portal from the world of the unliving.
-The bombs destroyed the spirits, but he was injured as well, losing his right leg and right hand.
-This action allowed the demon called the Adversary to come to Earth, and Forge has since been hesitant to employ his mystical abilities.
+Forge declines, seeing his need is in Vietnam.
+During his second tour of duty in the war, his comrades are killed by enemy troops.
+In anger, he uses their spirits to summon a band of demons to destroy the opposition.
+Forge, concerned about his former comrades, decides to order a B-52 bombing on his position to close the portal from the world of the unliving.
+The bombs destroy the spirits, but he is injured as well, losing his right leg and right hand.
+This action allows the demon called the Adversary to come to Earth.
+After this, Forge is hesitant to employ his mystical abilities.

 Years later, Forge creates cybernetic replacements for his lost limbs.
 When Tony Stark stops making advanced weaponry for the US government, Forge is hired as an employee of the Defense Department.

-One of his earliest commissions is to design a weapon to detect the shape-shifting aliens known as the Dire Wraiths.
+One of his earliest commissions is to design a weapon to detect the Dire Wraiths.
 Subsequently, Forge constructs a device capable of neutralizing mutant powers.
-Following orders from the President, Henry Peter Gyrich, an agent of the National Security Council, takes the device.
+Henry Peter Gyrich, an agent of the National Security Council, takes the device, following orders from the President.
 Forge protests because the device is untested and extremely dangerous to use.
 The device is used against Rogue, who was wanted for allegedly killing a S.H.I.E.L.D. agent.
 However, the device instead removes the powers of her teammate, Storm.